simd-everywhere/simde/README.md

 Second, SIMDe makes it easier to write code targeting [ISA](https://en.wikipedia.org/wiki/Instruction_set_architecture) extensions you don't have convenient access to.
 You can run NEON code on your x86 machine *without an emulator*.
-Obviously you'll eventually want to test on the actual hardware you're targeting, but for most development, SIMDe can provide a much easier path.
+Obviously, you'll eventually want to test on the actual hardware you're targeting, but for most development, SIMDe can provide a much easier path.